suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 }
 ```

-For now we will just have this log the details of the files dropped and get log
+For now, we will have this log the details of the files dropped and get details
-details of the first one.
+of the first one.
 We are only going to allow single file drops for now.

 Next we will get some configuration information from the dropzone library: